Bakersfield, California: Historic architecture and preservation

-Bakersfield has a number of buildings and locations that have been designated as historic sites at the national, state, and city levels.
+Bakersfield has several buildings and locations designated as historic sites at the national, state, and city levels.
 Five buildings have been listed on the National Register of Historic Places (NRHP), including the First Baptist Church (NRHP 1/2/79); Baker Street Library (NRHP 4/1/81) and Bakersfield Californian Building (NRHP 3/10/83).
 Four sites have been designated as California Historical Landmarks, including Garces Memorial Circle (designated in 1937) and the Colonel Thomas Baker Memorial (designated in 1944).
 In addition, 16 sites have been locally designated on the Bakersfield Register of Historic Places, including the Fox Theater (designated 8/24/94) and Kern County Chamber of Commerce Building (designated 3/12/08).
 With only 16 sites on its local register (compared to more than 300 sites designated by the City of Fresno), Bakersfield has been criticized for its lack of focus on historic preservation.

 Geography

-Bakersfield lies near the southern "horseshoe" end of the San Joaquin Valley, with the southern tip of the Sierra Nevada just to the east.
-The city limits extend to the Sequoia National Forest, at the foot of the Greenhorn Mountain Range and at the entrance to the Kern Canyon.
+Bakersfield is located near the southern end of the San Joaquin Valley, with the southern tip of the Sierra Nevada just to the east.
+The city limits extend to the Sequoia National Forest, at the foot of the Greenhorn Mountain Range and the entrance to the Kern Canyon.
 To the south, the Tehachapi Mountains, rising more than a vertical mile, feature the historic Tejon Ranch.
 To the west is the Temblor Range, behind which is the Carrizo Plain National Monument and the San Andreas Fault.
 The Temblor Range is about 35 mi from Bakersfield across the valley floor.

 According to the United States Census Bureau, the city has a total area of 143.6 sqmi, of which 142.2 sqmi are land (98.99%) and 1.4 sqmi are covered by water (1.01%).

 At the 2000 census, the city had a total area of 114.4 sqmi, of which 113.1 sqmi were land (98.86%) and 1.3 sqmi were water-covered (1.14%).